-If, after closing a complaint at the end of the complaints procedure, we receive a duplicate complaint from a spouse, a partner, a grandparent or a child not attending this school, we will remind them that we have already considered the complaint and the local process is complete.
+If, after closing a complaint at the end of the complaints procedure, we receive a duplicate complaint, we will respond to the complainant to say that we have already considered the complaint and the local process is complete.
 Complainants will be advised to contact the DfE if they are dissatisfied with our handling of the complaint.